pabuulo/eyir/readme.txt

 SUPPORT:

-Since KHRONOS is distributed for free, support is not offered.
-KHRONOS is coded according to current web standards and we did our best to make the template easy to use and modify.
+Since MAILLARD is distributed for free, support is not offered.
+MAILLARD is coded according to current web standards and we did our best to make the template easy to use and modify.
 If you have minimum web development experience, you can easily modify the template.
 However, If you're still new to HTML and CSS, I suggest that you visit the